ankitaguhaoakland/Projects/README.md

 consider the best way to filter the data and make executive decisions on what data sets could be combined without reducing the integrity of the results.
 4) The blank method_name has a great deal of influence over the dataset.
-5) Mostly the parameter_name Ozone as the chief Pollutant has been found to be captured under the blank method_name.
+5) Mostly the parameter_name Ozone as the chief Pollutant has been found to be captured under the blank method_name, which we thought we could ignore initially.
 6) Normalizing one subset of data frame improved not only the Model Fit but also produced an exact match of the train and test data prediction in case of building some of the Non Linear Regression Model.
 7) While performing the Logistic Regression Model Fit, we found that Ozone that has been identified as the main Pollutant in previous models of Linear Regression Model Fit mainly due to the variable  method_name or the unnkown test, which was blank in the original dataset that we got from Kaggle.
 Thus Ozone seemed to be out of the perview of our data, when we were not considering the blank method_name.
 We had a tough time to figure out on how to replace the blank string data values with 'NA' and then replace these 'NAs' with 'Missing Data From Kaggle'.
 That's because in the initial Data Cleaning & Preparation Stage these blank data values were not captured as NA.
 And we were on the verge of losing a significant chunk of Pollutant data that have been captured by this specific test or the method_name which was initially blank from the original Kaggle data.